mayfrost/guides/KERNEL.md

 ## PREPARATIONS
 * To see which version the new kernel source is.
 `head /usr/src/linux/Makefile`
-* To see which version the current kernel is.
+* To see which version the kernel you are currently using is.
 `uname -r`
-* List hardware and kernel modules in use (take note to know what kernel modules are appropriate).
+* Short list of your hardware.
 `lspci -k`
+* List your hardware with kernel modules used for each.
+`lspci -k`
+* List all kernel modules currenly used.
+`lsmod`
+* Long list of your hardware with all details.
 `lspci -v`
+* See information on your CPU.
 `cat /proc/cpuinfo`
+* See information on your memory (not really necessary).
 `cat /proc/meminfo`

-`lsmod`
+Take note what kernel modules are appropriate.

 ## GETTING THE KERNEL SOURCE